andrewshawcare/andrewshawcare.github.io/content/requests/context/index.md

 We must get our [bearings](./bearings.md) to orient our path to the goal.

-We must define [boundaries](./boundaries.md) to determine when we are off the path.
+We must define [boundaries](./boundaries.md) to determine where the path may lie.

+We must define [constraints](./constraints.md) to focus our activity.